 less microplastics, than salts from marine sources, due to contamination of ocean/ sea salt.
 Although thus far, little research has been performed in this field, microplastics might induce toxic effects to our system by interacting with our organs (e.g. liver) and immune system.

-In conclusion, pink Himalayan salt does have some benefits compared to other salt sources, although hard evidence is lacking for the full spectrum.
-Absolutely no contraindications for using it.
+So in conclusion, pink Himalayan salt certainly does have some benefits compared to other salt sources.
+Although hard evidence is lacking for the full spectrum of claims, there are absolutely no contraindications for using it.